Building Your First Fleet with Low-Code Library Blueprints

 Step 2 - Building the Fleet

-There are two options for creating a new Fleet: Graph (a visual editor) and YAML (a text editor).
-This tutorial will focus on using the Graph method.
+There are two options for creating a new Fleet: The Visual editor and the YAML editor.
+This tutorial will focus on using the Visual method.
 The YAML Editor will be addressed in a different set of tutorials.

 Build Vessel to Download File via HTTP